MrDenexi/smb-flowers/README.md

 # smb-flowers

-To be ran on an Raspberry Pi with a rasberry pi connected on ttyUSB01
+To be ran on an Raspberry Pi with a rasberry pi connected on ttyUSB0

+### structure
-main.py         Entry point of program app.py          Where most of th magic happens
+* main.py         Entry point of program
+* app.py          Where most of th magic happens
+* launch.sh       Point a cronjob on startup to this file to start on

-/db/db.py       sqlite database management files /db/models.py   database models
+* db/db.py       sqlite database management files
+* db/models.py   database models

-/arduino/*      All the arduino states
+* arduino/*      All the arduino states

-/samples/*      Simple scripts to debug
+* samples/*      Simple scripts to debug

-Can be ran using anaconda, see environment.yml or just use pip (requirements.txt)
+Can be ran using anaconda with (environment.yml) or just use pip (requirements.txt)